Nitin Gadkari: Early life

-Nitin Gadkari was born into a Marathi Brahmin family in Nagpur, India to Jairam Gadkari and Bhanutai Gadkari on 27 May 1957.
+Gadkari was born into a Marathi Brahmin family in Nagpur, India to Jairam Gadkari and Bhanutai Gadkari on 27 May 1957.
 During his adolescence, he worked for the Bharatiya Janata Yuva Morcha and the student union Akhil Bharatiya Vidyarthi Parishad.
 He completed M.Com. and LL.B. from Nagpur University.

 Political career

 Gadkari served as the Minister of Public Works Department (PWD) of the Government of Maharashtra from 1995 to 1999 and restructured it from top to bottom.
 He has served as the president of the Maharashtra state unit of BJP.

 Gadkari strongly supported privatisation while he campaigned for investments in infrastructure from private firms.
 He addressed several meetings between private investors, contractors, builders and various trade organisations and diverted large amounts of budgeted projects towards privatisation.
 Subsequently, the state government allocated ₹7 billion for rural connectivity.
 Over the next four years, all-weather road connectivity in Maharashtra was extended to 98% of the population.
 The project aimed to connect 13,736 remote villages which remained unconnected since independence by road.
 It also helped ameliorate malnutrition in remote Melghat-Dharni area of Amravati district, which previously had no access to medical aid, ration or educational facilities.

 Gadkari was the architect of Pradhan Mantri Gram Sadak Yojana.
-He received the Late Madhavrao Limaye Award by Public Library Nashik, for Most Efficient Member of Parliament for 2020-21.
+He received the Late Madhavrao Limaye Award by Public Library Nashik, for Most Efficient Member of Parliament for 2020–21.